-Over the next 7 chapters, we build a number of robots, with increasing levels of complexity from a simple ‘sense a ball and swing at it,’ through to a humanoid walking robot that transforms into a remote-controlled car.
-Further projects help to detect a jammed motor, play with a game of whac-a-mole, a pinball machine that incorporates the set’s cardboard box and a guitar, which uses the distance sensor to detect the player’s hand on the fretboard.
+Over the next 7 chapters, we build a number of robots with increasing levels of complexity, from a simple ‘sense a ball and swing at it’ to a humanoid walking robot that transforms into a remote-controlled car.
+Further projects help to detect a jammed motor, play with a game of whack-a-mole, a pinball machine that incorporates the set’s cardboard box and a guitar, which uses the distance sensor to detect the player’s hand on the fretboard.
 All of the models described in the book can be built using only the contents of 51515.

 The book’s Appendix contains a list of all the available word blocks currently supported by the LEGO MINDSTORMS app/Scratch and how you might use them: this is a reference sorely missing from the core documentation of the product and is also sorely missing from the current iteration of Powered Up software.

-The LEGO MINDSTORMS Robot Inventor Activity Book: A Beginner’s Guide to Building and Programming LEGO Robots by Daniele Benettelli is published by No Starch Press, and is available as both an ebook or hardcopy version.
-The book is priced at $USD 34.99, and is available directly from No Starch Press or Amazon(affiliate link).
+The LEGO MINDSTORMS Robot Inventor Activity Book: A Beginner’s Guide to Building and Programming LEGO Robots by Daniele Benettelli is published by No Starch Press and is available as both an ebook or hardcopy version.
+The book is priced at $USD 34.99 and is available directly from No Starch Press or Amazon.

 Are you looking to purchase the 51515 LEGO Mindstorms Robot Inventor Set?
 Consider using our affiliate links.
-The Ramblingbrick Might receive a small commission, which helps to offset the running costs of the site.
-You can purchase the set from AMAZON.com or lego retailers – including LEGO.com
+The Rambling Bbrick might receive a small commission, which helps to offset the running costs of the site.
+You can purchase the set from LEGO retailers – including LEGO.com.

 Have you been using the 51515 LEGO MINDSTORMS set?
 How have you enjoyed it?
 Why not leave your comments below, and until next time…